-- 1. To provide students with the opportunity to start training in a skilled trade while completing the requirements for an Ontario Secondary School Diploma. - To enable students to make the school to work transition by direct entry into apprenticeship training.
-To provide employees with the - 3.
-To provide employers with the opportunity to train the skilled workers they require. - To encourage students to consider apprenticeships an educational Pathway for future career success.
+- 1. To provide students with the opportunity to start training in a skilled trade while completing the requirements for an Ontario Secondary School Diploma. - To enable students to make the school to work transition by direct entry into apprenticeship training. - To provide employers with the opportunity to train the skilled workers they require. - To encourage students to consider apprenticeships an educational Pathway for future career success.

-HOW ARE STUDENTS SELECTED?
+HOW ARE STUDENTS

+SELECTED?